Carbon Monoxide Combustion gas testing is done to test the flue gases of C0 for several reasons.

 Back drafting is common in gas fired or any combustion fired appliance.
 Fireplaces, furnaces,etc. This is when the pressures within a condition space is negative.
 The negative pressures will pull the CO out of the flue.

 Negative pressures can be caused by duct leakage or exhaust fans.
 A manometer is used to test pressures and flue drafts.
-Many deaths each year are caused by C0!
+Many deaths each year are caused by CO!

 Combustion testing on gas fired equipment should be conducted on every building large or small.
 Efficiency testing also should be conducted.
-Utilizing the correct meters as we have a test can be implemented to determine the efficiency of a gas fired appliance.
+Utilizing a combustion testing meter as we can determine the efficiency of gas / oil fired appliance and equipment.
 Understanding PPM "Parts Per Million" of CO & CO2 within a heat exchanger or flue provides detailed information on efficiency.

-A combustion test should be the first and last step of every fossil fuel appliance inspection.
+From standard gas or oil fired heating equipment to commercial heating systems and boilers a combustion test should be the first and last step on every fossil fuel appliance inspection.

 It is not possible to measure the theoretical temperature of a combustion process in the field, due to dilution of the gases and absorption of the heat by radiation to the surrounding areas.
 Therefore, the combustion equation has been developed to determine whether a combustion process is being properly handled.

 The efficiency calculation is based on the theoretical heat value of the fuel being burned, minus the stack losses.
 The combustion efficiency calculation is a reasonable estimation of the appliance thermal efficiency, but it is not representative of the published AFUE.
 Combustion efficiency is representative of the combustion process and associated stack losses.
 It does not factor in how efficiently heat manufactured in the combustion process is used.